fujiy/elm-json-convert/README.md

 However, this kind of boilerplates are boring and redundant.

 The basic idea, inspired by [invertible-syntax](https://hackage.haskell.org/package/invertible-syntax), is that an encoder and a decoder are inverses of each other and have almost the same composition.
-By using this package, you only need to write such a boilerplate only once for each data structure, and you can get both an encoder and a decoder.
+By using this package, you only need to write such a boilerplate only once for each data structure, and you can get both an encoder and a decoder like this:

 ```elm
 import Json.Convert as Convert